tannerdolby/metagen-docs/docs/eleventy/plugin-usage.md

 ## Nunjucks Usage

-Commas are required between arguments in Nunjucks shortcodes.
+Commas are required between arguments in Nunjucks shortcodes and follow a name=value pair syntax.

 ```njk
 {% metagen